jaimevalero/zefiro/README.md

    docker compose build
    docker compose up -d
    ```
-6. Access the frontend at `http://localhost:3000`
+6. Access with a browser at `http://localhost:3000`

 ## Note:
 This